thecartercenter/nemo/docs/production-setup.md

-If you deployed the parallel deduplication change (v12.23) and accepted ODK Collect responses on that version before deploying the related fix (v12.25), you may want to set some environment variables and run the FixPartiallyProcessedResponses migration to restore any answers that may not have fully processed.
+If you deployed the parallel deduplication change (v12.23) and accepted ODK Collect responses on that version before deploying the related fix (v12.25), you may want to set some environment variables and re-run the FixPartiallyProcessedResponses migration to restore any answers that may not have fully processed.
 For example:

-1. Deploy this version so the migration will initially run as a no-op
+1. Deploy this version so the migration will initially run as a no-op and merely print metrics
-2. `NEMO_START_DATE=2022-02-24 NEMO_FINISH_DATE=2022-03-25 bundle exec rails db:migrate:redo VERSION=20220328224820`
+2. `NEMO_START_DATE=2022-02-24 NEMO_FINISH_DATE=2022-03-25 NEMO_REPOPULATE=1 bundle exec rails db:migrate:redo VERSION=20220328224820`

 Set the above dates to whatever range is appropriate for your scenario.